-Sculpture by the Sea with Young Kids Survival Guide.
-Can You Do It With A Pram?
+Sculpture by the Sea with Young Kids: Survival Guide

 Every year the Bondi to Tamarama coastal walk transforms into the world’s most gorgeous seaside art exhibition - Sculpture by the Sea.
 This is one of ellaslist’s favourite annual family-friendly events and never fails to deliver an excellent day out.
 Expect the most beautiful, unusual, fun, wacky, clever, irreverent and mind-deconstructing exhibits along the most stunning coastal backdrop.

 In 2019, the exhibition celebrates its 23rd anniversary in Bondi.
 It will run from 24 October – 10 November 2019, so don't miss it!

 Expect over 100 sculptures from international and local artists to feast your eyes upon.

 The showcase includes a work by the Czech Republic’s most infamous and controversial artist, David Černý, who famously painted the Monument to Soviet Tank Crews memorial in Prague pink in 1991 and was later arrested for hooliganism. Černý’s rebellious act has be reborn at Sculpture by the Sea, Bondi as a large-scale steel sculpture titled Pinktank Wrecked (hero image).